BogTheMudWing/Paragraph-Finder/README.md

 To solve these problems, I created Paragraph Finder.
 Paragraph Finder takes a book title, chapter title, and paragraph quote, and gives you the number of the paragraph.
 It references JSON index files containing each paragraph as a string as part of a list that is labled with the chapter title.
 It even has fuzzy paragraph search, so you don't need to type the paragraph perfectly with the fancy punctuation.

-You cannot yet but will eventually be able to find the Wings of Fire paragraph counter web GUI at <https://wingsoffire.wiki/paragraphs>.
+You can find the Wings of Fire paragraph counter web GUI at <https://wingsoffire.wiki/paragraphs>.

 ## Use